 Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) data contribute to a wide array of global change-related application areas including vegetation and ecosystem dynamics, hazard monitoring, geology and soils, hydrology, and land cover change.
 The ASTER instrument is aboard the Terra satellite and is taskable and able to be scheduled for on-demand data acquisition requests.
 For more information on tasking ASTER please visit the ASTER JPL Website.

-Visible Infrared Imaging Radiometer Suite (VIIRS) is aboard the Suomi National Polar-orbiting Partnership (S-NPP).
-VIIRS observes the entire Earth’s surface twice each day.
+The Visible Infrared Imaging Radiometer Suite (VIIRS) is aboard both the Suomi National Polar-orbiting Partnership (Suomi NPP) and the National Oceanographic and Atmospheric Administration-20 (NOAA-20) satellites.
+VIIRS observes the entire Earth’s surface twice each day, once during the day and once at night.
 VIIRS data contribute to a range of land and water application areas including wildfire monitoring, temperature and emissivity changes, land surface change, vegetation and ecosystem dynamics, natural disasters, and agriculture studies.
-Generated in a similar format to MODIS, VIIRS data products aim to extend the data lifecycle of MODIS products.
+Generated in a similar format to the Moderate Resolution Imaging Spectroradiometer (MODIS), VIIRS data products aim to provide continuity with the MODIS mission.
 Learn more about VIIRS data.

 Principal Investigator: Simon Hook, NASA/Caltech Jet Propulsion Laboratory